Description of the Template and Guide

 -

-A free meeting agenda template for getting clarity on the focus for the next 30, 60, & 90 days.
+A free meeting agenda template for running your team's daily huddle in just 10 to 15 minutes.
 Includes a 7-page detailed instruction guide.

 -